• Skip to primary navigation

 Jump to Recipe Pin Recipe Print Recipe

-• Baked: Most chicken wing recipes are made in the deep fryer, but we bake our wings while still achieving perfectly crispy skin.
-Baking is a much healthier alternative with similar results.
+• Baked to a crispy perfection.
+Most chicken wing recipes are made in the deep fryer, but we bake our wings as a healthier alternative while achieving perfectly crisp skin.
+No deep frying is necessary!

 • Chicken Wings: Make sure to trim off the wing end tip if using whole wings.
 I like to use a combination of wings and drumettes.